Applications are now open for 2018 entry and will close late July 2018.

 You will then proceed to study the remainder of the Trade mark law and practice A module, Designs and copyright law modules, and Trade mark law and practice B between October and April.

-The Certificate in Trade Mark Law and Practice programme consists of four compulsory 15-credit modules:
+The Certificate in Trade Mark Law and Practice programme consists of four compulsory modules (60 credits in total):

 Provisional Schedule - Intensive two week period and study sessions